 To ensure that passengers and drivers are isolated in our test, we need to group them together in a cohort before running the E2E test.

-In summary, we have defined the driver’s behavior, created the booking request, created the SDK client and associated the driver and passenger to a cohort.
+In summary, we have defined the driver’s behaviour, created the booking request, created the SDK client and associated the driver and passenger to a cohort.
 Now, we just have to trigger the E2E test from our IDE.
 It’s just that simple and easy!

 Previously, developers had to write boilerplate code to make HTTP requests and parse returned HTTP responses.
 With the Marionette SDK in place, developers don’t have to write any boilerplate code saving significant time and effort in E2E testing.

-RESTful APIs in test scripts
+RESTful APIs in Test Scripts

 Marionette provides several RESTful API endpoints that cover different simulation areas such as resource or data creation APIs, driver APIs, passenger APIs, etc. APIs are particularly suitable for scripted testing.
 Developers can directly call these APIs in their test scripts to facilitate their own tests such as load tests, integration tests, E2E tests, etc.

 Developers use these APIs with their preferred programming languages to run simulations.
 They don’t need to worry about any underlying complexities when using the APIs.
 For example, developers in Grab have created custom libraries using Marionette APIs in Python, Java, and Bash to run simulations.